presented by Tina Marrelli & Kim Corral

-Kim is a registered nurse with a master's degree in Education and over 30 years of home health experience.
+Kim is a registered nurse with a master's degree in education and more than 30 years of home health experience.
 She is an experienced leader in home health care, having held both clinical and operational positions at regional and national levels for large corporate home health organizations.
-She brings a passion for providing the clinical voice of quality, while increasing efficiencies.
+She brings a passion for providing the clinical voice of quality while increasing efficiencies.
 She has extensive experience speaking for state home care associations, national home care organizations, and local home care organizations on regulatory compliance, successful strategies for clinical/operational success, OASIS data collection and strategies, quality outcome improvement, developing successful QAPI programs, documentation standards, and operational processes to support OASIS and ICD-10 accuracy.

 Developing an effective care plan is an essential element in the provision of services to the home care patient.
 Incorporating an interdisciplinary, holistic approach fosters successful patient outcomes.
 This chapter will define what is meant by the term "care plan," discuss the impact of the patient and family inclusion in this process, and examine the important function this process plays in care delivery.
 An introduction to the steps of the care planning process will be provided.